 IFRS 9 introduces a principles-based approach to the classification of financial assets based on an entity's business model and the nature of the cash flows to the asset.
 All financial assets, including hybrid contracts, are measured as at fair value through profit and loss ("FVTPL"), fair value through other comprehensive income or amortized cost.
-For financial liabilities, IFRS 9 includes the requirements for classification and measurement previously included in IAS 39.
+For financial liabilities, IFRS 9 includes the requirements for classification and measurement previously including IAS 39.

-IFRS 9 also introduces an expected loss impairment model for all financial assets not as at FVTPL.
-The model has three stages: (1) On initial recognition, 12-month expected credit losses are recognized in profit or loss and a loss allowance is established; (2) If credit risk increase significantly and the resulting credit risk is not considered to be low, full lifetime expected credit losses are recognized; and (3) When a financial asset is considered credit-impaired, interest revenue is calculated based on the carrying amount of the asset, net of the loss allowance, rather than its gross carrying amount.
+IFRS 9 also introduces an expected loss impairment model for all financial assets not as FVTPL.
+The model has three stages: (1) On initial recognition, 12-month expected credit losses are recognized in profit or loss and a loss allowance is established; (2) If credit risk increases significantly and the resulting credit risk is not considered to be low, full lifetime expected credit losses are recognized; and (3) When a financial asset is considered credit-impaired, the loss allowance continues to reflect lifetime expected credit losses and interest revenue is calculated based on the carrying amount of the asset, net of the loss allowance, rather than its gross carrying amount.
+Changes in the required loss allowance, including the impact of movement between 12 months and lifetime expected credit losses, will be recorded in profit or loss.